arnewohletz/AllMyNotes/source/tutorial/windows/wimage.rst

 .. hint::

-    Generally, it is recommended to quit OneDrive during backup creation.
+    Generally, we recommended to quit OneDrive during backup creation.

 Early after starting the backup script, the following error occurs and the script exits: